rymend/MSFTImagineArchive/200 - Machine Learning in Python/3 - Predict/readme.md

 1. Use the **File** -> **Save and Checkpoint** command to save the notebook.

 In the real world, a trained data scientist would look for ways to make the model even more accurate.
-Among other things, he or she would try different algorithms and takes steps to *tune* the chosen algorithm to find the optimum combination of parameters.
+Among other things, he or she would try different algorithms and take steps to *tune* the chosen algorithm to find the optimum combination of parameters.
 Another likely step would be to expand the dataset to millions of rows rather than a few thousand and also attempt to reduce the imbalance between late and on-time arrivals.
 But for our purposes, the model is fine as is.

 <a name="Summary"></a>
 ## Summary ##